impractical101/LeetCode-30--June/README.md

 # LeetCode-30--June
-Solutions to all LeetCode June challenge.
-Using simplified approach using Python
+Solutions to all LeetCode June challenge.Simplified approach using Python.